apigee/maven-jenkins-ci-demo/README.md

 # Continuous Integration for Apigee Proxies using Maven
-The objective of this project is to implement a containarised framework that can be used to demonstrate best practices around continuous integration for Apigee projects.
+The objective of this project is to implement a containerised framework that can be used to demonstrate best practices around continuous integration for Apigee projects.